yurilaaziz/config42/README.md

 ```
 Note : Etcd handler use [python-etcd](https://github.com/jplana/python-etcd) client
-All args after keypsace are passed to etcd.Client class.
+All args after keyspace are passed to Etcd.Client class.

 ### Using Filehandler, Load configuration from file
 ```python